 Finnair’s Airbus A330s come in 3 layouts.
-On this flight, there were 46 Business Class seats spread over 2 cabins: a large Business Class cabin with 32 seats (in 8 rows) located behind the cockpit, and a smaller and more intimate Business Class cabin with only 13 seats (in 3 rows) located in front of the Economy Comfort cabin.
+On this flight, there were 46 Business Class seats spread over two cabins: a large Business Class cabin with 32 seats (in 8 rows) located behind the cockpit and a smaller and more intimate Business Class cabin with only 13 seats (in 3 rows) located in front of the Economy Comfort cabin.
 Both Business Class cabins were divided by the main boarding door, a galley, and a lavatory.

-The design of the Business Class cabin looks fresh, airy, and trendy with a predominantly soft blue color scheme and some green touches.
+The design of the Business Class cabin looks fresh, airy, and trendy, with a predominantly soft blue color scheme and some green touches.

 The Business Class seats were placed in a staggered configuration, where the foot compartment for each seat is located between and under the seats in front.
 The same layout can be found on Brussels Airlines’ A330, Austrian Airlines’ B777, SWISS’ Airbus A330/A340, Delta’s B767, and American’s B767.

 The staggered Business Class cabin configuration on this A330 plane was made up of 15 single seats, while the remaining 22 seats came in pairs.
-All seats enjoy decent privacy as none of the rows quite lined up.
+All seats enjoy decent privacy as none of the rows are quite lined up.
 Most seats also have direct aisle access, except for the paired window seats.

 Business Class Seat Review

-The seat is comfortable when you are sitting upright, but although it’s a 180-degree recline, the seat (and your lower legs) descends into a space carved out for it in the seat(s) in front, below your entertainment screen.
-This foot compartment is quite small, making it hard to switch position during your sleep while not waking up, as your legs will constantly hit the walls.
-Also, in its lie-flat position, the seat is low, just 45 cm (17 inch) above the floor, making it quite difficult to get in and out.
+The seat is comfortable when sitting upright, but although it’s a 180-degree recline, the seat (and your lower legs) descends into a space carved out for it in the seat(s) in front, below your entertainment screen.
+This foot compartment is quite small, making it hard to switch position during sleep while not waking up, as your legs constantly hit the walls.
+Also, in its lie-flat position, the seat is low, just 45 cm (17 inches) above the floor, making it quite difficult to get in and out.
 They are not the most comfortable lie-flat seats in the sky, especially when compared to the superb lie-flat seats on Finnair’s newest Airbus A350 planes.

 What are the best Business Class seats on Finnair’s Airbus A330?

-Looking at the seatmap or seatplan, the best seats for solo travelers are the single seats.
+Looking at the seat map or seat plan, the best seats for solo travelers are the single seats.
 Single throne seats offer more space (but are less comfortable for sleeping) and can be found in positions 2A, 4A, 6A, and 8A.
 Travel companions should go for the paired window seats in rows 1, 3, 5, 7 and 9, (I always like to travel by the window).